 9. “All my love and thanks to you.”

-- Explanation & Nuance: Combining gratitude with love, this is one of the most affectionate ways to express thanks.
-It is reserved for your closest relationships and would be out of place in most professional settings.
+- Explanation & Nuance: Combining gratitude with love, this is reserved for your closest relationships.

-- When to Use?
-In a card, note, or conversation with a family member or a very close friend.
+- When to Use: In a card or conversation with a family member or a very close friend.

 - Tone: Affectionate, Intimate, Loving.